jim-collier/x9git/project/backlog.md

 - ✅ 20260819c - a fresh adversarial pass over the rewritten Go, after the refactor settled.

-	- Went in against the same directive sections as the round before it, looking for what a whole-file rewrite could have carried across unchanged rather than for anything the linters would see. gofmt, vet, staticcheck, golangci-lint and govulncheck were clean and the suite was 694/0 going in, so none of the four defects below is tool-visible.
+	- Went in over the same ground as the round before it, looking for what a whole-file rewrite could have carried across unchanged rather than for anything the linters would see. gofmt, vet, staticcheck, golangci-lint and govulncheck were clean and the suite was 694/0 going in, so none of the four defects below is tool-visible.
 Five new suite checks (694 -> 699) and three Go tests, every one of them run against the build that preceded its fix.

 	- Item 1 is the one that matters.
 The other three are narrower, and two of them were transcribed faithfully from the frozen 2.1.0 script rather than introduced here.